RenogenThis page contains information on Renogen for veterinary use.

 6. Diagnostic kits which employ the use of polyclonal antiserum against Renibacterium salmoninarum should not be used to screen fish vaccinated with this product for at least 4 weeks after vaccination, since kidney samples from vaccinated fish will yield positive test results.

 7. If accidental injection of the operator occurs, the operator should discontinue activity and seek medical advice.

 8. CAUTION!
 Live microorganism.
-Any unused vaccine, used containers, and hypodermic syringes should be disposed of by burning.
+Any unused vaccine, used containers, and hypodermic syringes should be disposed of boiling or burning.

-Due to the relationship between water temperature and onset of immunity, it is recommended that a minimum period of 400 degree days (number of days multiplied by the mean water temperature for each day in °C during period) is allowed before exposure to disease occurs.
+Due to the relationship between water temperature and onset of immunity, it is recommended that a minimum period of 400 degree days (number of days multiplied by the mean water temperature for each day in °C during period) is allowed before exposure to disease agents occurs.